 For many of us, mortgages are one of the biggest financial commitments we’ll make in our life.
 As a highly regulated industry, with excellent mortgage advisers and lenders, you’ll likely be in good hands when trying to find the right mortgage for you.
 But, when it comes to parting with your cash, it’s always best to be vigilant against potential mortgage fraud.
 By understanding some of the most common mortgage scams and how to protect yourself, you can be one step ahead in safeguarding your finances.

-Take a look though our guide below, highlighting common mortgage scams, tips to avoid them and ways to verify the legitimacy of mortgage brokers and mortgage lenders.
+Take a look through our guide below, highlighting common mortgage scams, tips to avoid them and ways to verify the legitimacy of mortgage brokers and mortgage lenders.

 Fake lender scams